Best California Horse Racing Betting Sites

 - Jockey Irad Ortiz Jr won the race in 2020 and 2022 – He rides Defunded

-- ALL five previous Pegasus World Cup winners were aged 4 or 5 years-old (Proxy, Simplification, Ridin With Biden, Defunded, Skippylongstocking, Get Her Number, Last Samurai, Cyberknife, Stilleto Boy, O’Connor)
+- ALL five previous Pegasus World Cup winners were aged 4 or 5 years-old (Proxy, Simplification, White Abarrio, Ridin With Biden, Defunded, Skippylongstocking, Get Her Number, Last Samurai, Cyberknife, Stilleto Boy, O’Connor)

 - Trainer Brad H. Cox won the race in 2021 – He runs Cyberknife